connexcs/docs/ratecard.md

 2. Browse a file from the system.
 3. Upload it.

-#<h2>Deleting a Provider Card</h2>
+#<h2>Deleting a Provider Rate Card</h2>

 Users can delete the Provider cards that were saved earlier.
-Just follow the below mentioned steps:
+Just follow the steps mentioned below:

 1. Select the Provider Card by check marking the entire row from the list.
 2. Press the <b>Delete</b> button which is next to the <b>“Upload File”</b> button.